Memor1es/envyrp-docs/content/docs/getting-started/commands.md

 weight: 230
 ---

-Before joining NotPixel, we recommend you get used to the commands and [hotkeys](docs/getting-started/hotkeys).
+Before joining EnvyRP, we recommend you get used to the commands and [hotkeys](docs/getting-started/hotkeys).
 You are currently viewing the commands.

 We try to cover all commands in the following table.